bbeeson/cse110-lab1/index.md

 > You miss 100% of the shots you don't take.

-I have found this applicable even as a promgrammer because not taking that first step in the project will mean the won't get started.
+I have found this applicable even as a promgrammer because not taking that first step in the project will mean the project won't get started.

 ### Programmer

-After coding for 4 years I have gainned experience with multiple languages such as:
+After coding for 4 years I have gained experience with multiple languages such as:
 ```
 C
 C++